You can have references to other pages that occur randomly within

-Cross-Document References To Target Pages
+Automatically Linking Cross-Document References To Their Target Page

 Enter the page range(s) you would like to be analysed and linked and enter a regular expression that describes the formulations that contain references to other pages in the document.
 The element(s) of the formulation that indicate the page reference need to be enclosed in a capture group (= enclosed in parentheses).
 Additional capture groups may be used for other elements, as needed to construct an adequate regular expression.